Axemt/away/README.md

 res = sum_two_numbers(1,2) # executes in the OpenFaaS server and returns 3
 ```
+__Note__: If the function uses any values outside of the scope, they will be captured with their current values and published as part of the function.
+This is useful for constant values, but has the limitation that it can obviously not modify them in the outside scope.

 The decorator creates also a local proxy to call the newly published function locally.
 The proxy has the same characteristics as the defined function (i.e: async/sync)